pypa/pipx/README.md

 ## Security

 If you discover any security related issues, please email opensource@cyberfusion.nl instead of using the issue tracker.

-## Support

-If you encounter a problem with this client or have a question about it, feel free to open an issue on GitHub.

 ## License